 Welcome to the Appalachian Ohio Intergroup Office site.
 We are an Alcoholics Anonymous Intergroup Office that is listed with the World Service Office in New York City.
+We partner with the groups in our community to carry the Alcoholics Anonymous message to those that still suffer from alcoholism.
+We are maintained, supervised and supported by each of these groups.

 What is Alcoholics Anonymous?